jmd-dk/concept/README.md

 To run a small sample simulation, navigate to the `concept` directory and invoke

-    ./concept -p params/example -n 2 --local
+    ./concept -p params/example_params -n 2 --local

-This will run the simulation defined by the provided `example` parameter file using 2 processes.
+This will run the simulation defined by the provided `example_params` parameter file using 2 processes.
 If omitting `--local` when on a cluster, no simulation will be run.
 Instead, a matching job script will be produced.
 For automatic submission of this job script to the